Every month seems to bring more depressing retail statistics of once loved brands…

 I also think there’s another important area of opportunity and that’s the ability for physical stores to provide an exciting space where customers really want to go and visit.
 Examples of destination stores are made.com, Nike and Dyson.
 What you get in these stores is a lot more than you get in a standard retail environment.

-The reason that these brands are investing in such big experience led stores is because it helps them position themselves within the customer’s mind in a way which traditional stores often can’t.
+The reason that these brands are investing in such big experience-led stores is that it helps them position themselves within the customer’s mind in a way which traditional stores often can’t.

 Sophie: How do you think retailers can encourage the rejuvenation of the high street?